Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Data simulation

+As for $D_L(z)$, we only assume the simulated sample of BBH systems are all at source redshift $z_s=10$ for simplicity.
+The strong lensing effect is more predominant at high redshift \citep[see][Fig.3]{Piorkowska2013}, and the magnification PDF consisting of strong and weak lensing is not significantly changed after increasing redshift from 10 to 30 \citep[see][Fig.2]{Oguri2018MNRAS.480.3842O}.
+Therefore, we could fix $z_s=10$ as a simple example\footnote{In fact, there have been some works discussing the detectability of BBH events with redshift up to $z\sim30$ \citep[][]{Nakamura2016PTEP.2016i3E01N, Koushiappas2017PhRvL.119v1104K}.} to illustrate the upper limit of the lensing effect on BHMF.

+Note that, we focus on the lensing effect which makes {\it relative} impacts on measured BHMF; the absolute number of the detected BBH event, which is determined by the BBH merger rate\citep[see][Eq.3]{Ding_2020}, is not related to this study.
+In our simulation, we constantly generate the random mock BBH systems until we collect 400,000 events for the coming study of adding the lensing effect.
-The last but most important parameters of our simulated BBH systems are the respective masses of the two black hole $(m_1,m_2)$ before merger.
-We adopt three mass function templates for the massive one $m_1$ separately: \textbf{Truncated} Power Law, Power Law with \textbf{Peak}, and \textbf{Broken} Power Law, as detailedly presented in Sec.\ref{sec:mass functions} and Fig.\ref{fig:IniBHMF} following \citet{LSC202105_GWTC2_pop}.

-Taking the above three models into consideration with the parameters in "Initial" of Tab.\ref{tab:parameters} as representative examples, we could sample the mass of the heavier one $m_1$ in BBH system by using Monte Carlo method respectively.
-The second one $m_2$ are sampled simply from a uniform distribution as $m_2\sim U(m_\mathrm{low}, m_1)$, according to \citet{Ding_2020,LSC-GWTC1-Pop-2019ApJ...882L..24A}, because the BH mass ratio distribution is not important for us.
-So later in our work, we will only select the heavier one $m_1$ for parameter estimation to reconstruct the BHMF, or to recover the parameters of it, as we assume here.
+The last but most important parameters of our simulated BBH systems are $(m_1,m_2)$.
+Here the mass of the heavier one $m_1$ is assumed to follow different BHMFs in each case respectively, then sampled by MC method.
+We adopt three BHMF templates as examples: \textbf{Truncated} Power Law, Power Law with \textbf{Peak}, and \textbf{Broken} Power Law, as detailedly presented in Sec.\ref{sec:mass functions} and Fig.\ref{fig:IniBHMF} with parameters summarized in the "Initial" of Tab.\ref{tab:parameters}, following \citet{LSC202105_GWTC2_pop}.
+The second one $m_2$ are sampled simply from a uniform distribution as $m_2\sim U(m_\mathrm{low}, m_1)$ \citep{Ding_2020,LSC-GWTC1-Pop-2019ApJ...882L..24A}, since the BH mass ratio distribution is not concerned here.
+So later in our work, we will only select the heavier one $m_1$ for estimation to recover the parameters of BHMF, or reconstruct the BHMF, as we assume here.
 We note that the detailed initial shape of the BHMF is not very important for our purpose to explore the lensing effect, and our qualitative result will not be affected by a slight change of the PDF of $m_1$(same as \citet[]{Oguri2006PhRvD..73l3002O}).
-But, as you will see in Sec.\ref{sec:result}, lensing effect on parameters does depend on how we describe the substructure of BHMF.
+But, as we will present in Sec.\ref{sec:result}, the lensing effect on parameters does depend on how we describe the substructure of BHMF.